 These outcomes are great, but equally rewarding can be the harder situations.

 We’re there as a sounding board, someone to hold our clients’ hands, or to be a shoulder to cry on when the worst happens.
 We recently assisted a the family of a client who died suddenly.
 Being able to tell his wife and family that there was nothing urgent that they needed to deal with, and to go away and concentrate on organising a funeral and to take time for grieving, meant so much.

 They’re safe in the knowledge that if there’s things that need to be done, they’ll be done, but if they can wait, we have a meeting scheduled for a couple of months and everything will be fine until then.
 But, equally, if she needs to run anything past me in the meantime, I’m here and available for her.

 Sometimes the conversations we need to have aren’t always easy.
 Occasionally, we need to tell clients things they don’t want to hear that can be uncomfortable.
 One client told me he’d selected us because he felt that I would be strong with him.
-He thought that I would ‘tell him off’ when it was required, and needless to say, I’ve had to do it on numerous occasions!
-However, I’m worried I might be building a reputation for myself though, as another client called me her rottweiler – apparently it was a compliment around me being very protective of her!!
+He thought that I would ‘tell him off’ when it was required.
+Needless to say, I’ve had to do it on numerous occasions!
+However, I’m worried I might be building a reputation for myself though; another client called me her rottweiler, although apparently it was a compliment around me being very protective of her!!